Online/Blended Instruction Graduate Certificate

 - Grand Valley State University: Accredited by the North Central Association.

-- College of Education: Accredited by the National Council on Teacher Education (NCATE) and the Council for Accreditation of Educator Preparation (CAEP)
+- College of Education: Accredited by the National Council on Teacher Education (NCATE) through 2019.

 - Computer with current operating system (Windows or Mac).